-- 435 and the absence of a collar, which allow rapid measurements in multiple locations, thus enabling improved spatial resolution, as well as improved portability, making it advantageous for fieldwork in remote locations.
-Furthermore, the design of the skirtchamber may help regulate the temperature increase within the chamber, thanks to constant gas exchange with the exterior that reduces heat accumulation.
+Compared to standard chambers, we see that the main advantage of the skirt-chamber is, in addition to minimal disturbance and improved spatial resolution, the superior portability for field work in remote locations.
 Contrastingly, standard chambers, and in particular automatic chambers, offer an incomparable temporal resolution, with minimal field workload.
-Thus, we conclude that the skirt-chamber concept is a new alternative tool, - 440 with specific advantages, that could be advantageously combined with the existing methods, to improve our understanding of greenhouse gas emissions and of the factors controlling them in peatlands.
+Thus, we conclude that the skirt-chamber concept is a new alternative tool, with specific advantages, that could be advantageously combined with the existing methods, to improve our understanding of greenhouse gas emissions and of the factors controlling them in peatlands.

-Supporting Information
+365 Supporting Information

-One supporting information file (Word Document .docx) containing three Figures and two Tables.
+One supporting information file (Word Document .docx) containing one Figure and one Table.